Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 These instructions assume you'[ve already [installed a Clearwater deployment](Installation_Instructions.md), either manually or through Chef.

 Follow [this process](https://github.com/Metaswitch/crest/blob/dev/docs/Bulk-Provisioning%20Numbers.md) to bulk provision the number of subscribers you want.
-As a general guideline, we'd expect a small deployment (with one Sprout, Homestead and optionally a Ralf node, each with one full CPU core) to handle at least 30,000 subscribers.
+As a general guideline, we'd expect a small deployment (with one Sprout, Vellum and Dime, each with one full CPU core) to handle at least 30,000 subscribers.

 You should also ensure that the `reg_max_expires` setting is set to 1800 rather than the default of 300 - see our [configuration guide](Clearwater_Configuration_Options_Reference.md) for instructions.
 This matches the assumptions in our load profile of 2 re-registers per hour.